 Trading Partner Portal: France

 According to the World Bank, France is a high income developed country in Europe.
-It has a population of 66.22 million people with a corresponding gross domestic product (GDP) of $2.8 trillion.
-It is the most visited country in the world, with 84 million tourists per year.
+It has a population of 67.7 million people with a corresponding gross domestic product (GDP) of $2.96 trillion.
+It is the most visited country in the world, with 89 million tourists in 2018.
 France is a member of the European Union (EU).
 The EU and US trade relationship is the largest in the world.
 The European Union is the largest merchandise and service trading partner of the United States and they have succeeded with healthy flows of foreign direct investment both ways.
 France has a diverse economy with various sectors.
 The government has successfully privatized numerous companies in a variety of markets, such as telecommunication and Air France.
 World Bank

 France is the 12th largest export destination of goods for the United States.
-In 2016, the United States exported around $30 billion worth of products to France.
-Their main export product categories are transportation equipment, chemicals, and computer and electronic products.
-With transportation equipment totaling roughly $10 billion and 37.5% of total exports to France.
-The United States is the 6th largest export destination for France.
-The United States imported approximately $46.7 billion worth of goods in 2016.
-Also, along with being the top export commodity, transportation equipment is also the top imported product into the U.S. from France.
-The US imported around $11 billion dollars worth of transportation equipment from France in 2016.
-Other key imported goods were chemicals and beverages and tobacco products.
-France and the United States also have a strong foreign direct investment (FDI) relationship.
-In 2015, the US had approximately $78.2 billion dollars of FDI flow into France.
-On the other hand, France had a little over $223.8 billion worth of FDI flowing into the United States in 2015.
-US Department of Commerce, BEA
+In 2022, the United States exported around $45.8 billion worth of products to France.
+The main exports were oil and gas, transportation equipment, chemicals, and computer/electronic products.
+Oil and gas totaled roughly $13.6 billion of total exports to France.
+The United States was the third largest export destination for France in 2022.
+The United States imported approximately $57.37 billion worth of goods in 2022.
+Transportation equipment was the top import into the U.S. from France, totaling $11.5 billion.
+The US also imported around $10.6 billion dollars worth of chemicals from France in 2022.
+Other key imported goods were beverages and tobacco products, non-electrical machinery, as well as reimports.

 France- California Trade

-California is the second largest exporting state to France with $2.9 billion worth of goods being exported to France in 2016.
-The main export categories include computer and electronic products, transportation equipment, chemicals, and non-electrical machinery.
-California is also the second largest state importer from France, importing $3.8 billion worth of goods from France.
-Similar to the key import for the United States as a whole, California’s #1 import from France is transportation equipment totaling around $1.3 billion in 2016.
-Other key imports from France to California are beverages and tobacco products, and computer and electronic products.
+California is one of the top exporting states to France with $2.56 billion worth of goods being exported to France in 2022.
+The main export categories include computer and electronic products, chemicals, transportation equipment, and miscellaneous manufactured commodities.
+California is also one of the largest state importers from France, importing $4.37 billion worth of goods from France.
+Similar to the key import for the United States as a whole, California’s #1 import from France was beverages an tobacco products totaling around $824 million in 2022.
+Other key imports from France to California are transportation equipment, computer and electronic products, and special classification provisions.
 US Department of Commerce